RISHIKA29/customer-segmentation-revenue-analysis/README.md

-# Business Intelligence Sales Dashboard
+# Customer Segmentation and Revenue Analysis

 ## Overview
-This project demonstrates an end-to-end data analysis workflow using SQL, Python, and Power BI.
-The objective was to transform raw sales data into actionable business insights through data cleaning, feature engineering, and interactive dashboard development.
+This project focuses on analyzing customer behavior by segmenting customers based on their value and activity.
+The goal was to transform raw sales data into meaningful customer-level insights that help identify high-value customers, inactive users, and revenue distribution patterns.

-The dashboard focuses on understanding customer behavior, revenue distribution, and identifying high-value customers.
+The analysis combines data cleaning, feature engineering, and visualization to support better business decision-making.

 ---